vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 > **NOTE** - Never attempt to run bosh cck or recreate until you've successfully applied changes.
 Attempting to run
 > those commands will fail and/or incorrectly create replacement VMs on the old vSphere cluster.

 The last step is an apply-changes of every deployment and VM.
-If there are on-demand service instances with an upgrade errand you'll want to run those too, finally turn the resurrector back on.
+If there are on-demand service instances you will need to enable the on demand tile's upgrade-all-service-instances or recreate-all-instances errand.
+Finally turn the resurrector back on.
 ```shell
 om apply-changes && bosh update-resurrection on
 ```